joelouthan/theologic.us/content/posts/confession-1689/1689-1-I-on-holy-scripture.md

 We are without excuse

-### yet are they not sufficient to give that knowledge of God, and of His will, which is necessary unto salvation;
+### yet are they not sufficient to give that knowledge of God and his will which is necessary unto salvation

 >1 Corinthians 1:21 (CSB) For since, in God’s wisdom, the world did not know God through wisdom, God was pleased to save those who believe through the foolishness of what is preached.